corinnelhh/chatbot/README.md

-koanbot
+Koanbot
 =======

-The koanbot project is a sandbox environment for learning about natural language processing, python programming, and the nltk python package.
+The Koanbot project is a sandbox environment for learning about natural language processing, python programming, and the nltk python package.

 Users who wish to interact with it on a surface level, may view the running koanbot live, located [here](http://ec2-54-213-221-186.us-west-2.compute.amazonaws.com/).
 For those who wish to dig deeper, read on!